Sunrise DC: 15 Unforgettable Spots to Start Your Day Right

 There’s a reason DCers who don’t want to brave the National Mall to watch July 4th fireworks gather at the National Cathedral: it offers one of the most stunning vantage points to see the city.

-What could be more beautiful than watching new light break over the city’s panorama?
+What could be more beautiful than watching sunrise sunset over the city’s panorama?

 For the full view, I recommend walking around to the green patch just Southwest of the cathedral so that the structure doesn’t block your view.
 Bring a blanket and breakfast and settle onto the grass for a natural show.